5 Reasons Owning A Credit Card Is A Good Idea For 2023

 Owning a credit card can grant you easy access to online shopping platforms with better product offers.
 The current movement restrictions might give you a hard time looking for some products in your area with many businesses shutting down, your best bet would be to find them online and even outside the confines of Shopee and Lazada, where COD isn’t an option.

 Online shopping aside, there are various deals that you can grab for a steal using a credit card.
 Most of these deals are bank exclusive, so you’ll miss out on them if you don’t own a credit card.
+Add the fact that you will have the option to pay those in installments if you want to.

 5. Rewards, rewards, rewards